 Personal Hygiene Practice For Food Handlers

 Ensure the individuals handling food have a high standard of personal hygiene.
 This includes:

 - Tying hair back to ensure no hairs fall into the food.

 - Thoroughly wash hands with soap and hot water, before, during and after handling food, to ensure no germs from your hands are transferred to the food.

 - Wear clean clothes to work, to ensure no germs from your clothes transfer to the food.

 - Wear gloves if you are handling food with bare hands.

-Difference Between Food Safety and Hygiene
+Difference Between Food Safety and Food Hygiene